oladri-renuka/llm-post-training-pipeline/README.md

 ## Known Limitations

-**Reward model capacity.** The reward model uses LLaMA-3.2-1B with only the final transformer block unfrozen (60M trainable parameters).
-A production setup would fine-tune the full reward model or use a larger backbone.
+**Reward model capacity.** The reward model uses LLaMA-3.2-1B with all backbone parameters frozen except the final transformer block (`layers.15`) and the scalar reward head — 60,823,552 trainable out of 1.24B total (4.92%).
+This is a parameter-efficient tradeoff: the final block learns task-specific representations while earlier layers retain pretrained language understanding.
+A production setup would fine-tune the full model or use a purpose-built reward backbone.

-**DPO over PPO.** PPO training was implemented and debugged but ultimately replaced with DPO due to a TRL 0.10.1 incompatibility with LLaMA's KV cache format that caused negative KL divergence.
-The PPO code is preserved in `src/training/ppo_trainer.py` and `src/models/ppo_model.py` for reference.
-The diagnostic process — identifying the root cause as TRL's `batched_forward_pass` log probability computation — is documented across W&B runs.
+**DPO over PPO.** PPO was implemented and debugged across 8 runs on TRL 0.10.1.
+The KL divergence computation produced negative values consistently — a confirmed incompatibility between TRL 0.10.1's `batched_forward_pass` log probability implementation and LLaMA's rotary attention KV cache format.
+TRL was upgraded to 0.13.0 for DPO training, which does not require KL computation.
+The PPO code is preserved in `src/training/ppo_trainer.py` and `src/models/ppo_model.py`.
+The full diagnostic process is documented across W&B runs.

 **Format regression.** DPO training on UltraFeedback caused a statistically significant regression in format-constrained task accuracy (−16.7pp, p=0.0003).
 This is expected: UltraFeedback rewards helpfulness and factual quality, not structural compliance.
 A production fix would curate preference pairs that reward formatting explicitly.